dlaydon/HTLV_1_InfMit_Hybrid/README.md

 # HTLV-1 Hybrid Model

 This repository contains the code for a model of within-host Human T-Lymphotropic Virus Type-1 (HTLV-1) persistence, developed by Daniel J. Laydon, Vikram Sunkara, Lies Boelen, Charles R.M.
 Bangham and Becca Asquith.
-Preprint and details available at <https://doi.org/10.1101/799197>
+Details available at <https://doi.org/10.1371/journal.pcbi.1007470>

-Script contains functions for hybrid model of chronic HTLV-1 infection/within host persistence.
-Model divides HTLV-1 proviral load (number of infected cells) into clones, where clones are defined as populations of indentically infected cells with common site of proviral integration.
+Scripts contains functions for a hybrid model of chronic HTLV-1 infection and within-host persistence.
+The model divides HTLV-1 proviral load (i.e. the number of infected cells) into clones, where clones are defined as populations of indentically infected cells with a common site of proviral integration.
 Clones proliferate via mitotic spread.
 Clones are created by infectious spread.

 The hybrid model is comprised of two systems; i) deterministic system modelled by series of ODEs (for large clones); ii) stochastic system modelled by multiple birth-death processes (for smaller clones).